jonkwheeler/ScrollScene/README.md

 })
 ```

 `duration` also can be responsive, finally!
-The below would set up a scene that lasts 50vh on mobile, 100% after
+The below would set up a scene that lasts 50vh on mobile, 100% after.
-})

 ```js
 const scrollScene = new ScrollScene({